andreashih/blog/content/page/about/index.md

             icon: user
 ---

-Hi!
-My name is Andrea and I am a data scientist at Wistron Corporation in Taiwan.
-In this blog, I'll be sharing things I've learned at work and in life.
+Hey there!
+I'm Andrea, navigating life in Taiwan as a data scientist.
+Here on this blog, I'll be tossing in some thoughts from my day-to-day life at work and beyond.

 If you are having any questions, feel free to comment below or [send me an email](mailto:cfshih97@gmail.com).